Komalbandi/rsl/README.md

 # Rsl

-This is a test project for RSL
+This is a test project

 ## system requirements to run the file